Kingxukai/linux/Documentation/arch/x86/microcode.rst

   rm -rf $TMPDIR

-The system needs to have the microcode packages installed into /lib/firmware or you need to fixup the paths above if yours are somewhere else and/or you've downloaded them directly from the processor vendor's site.
+The system needs to have the woke microcode packages installed into /lib/firmware or you need to fixup the woke paths above if yours are somewhere else and/or you've downloaded them directly from the woke processor vendor's site.

 Late loading
 ============

-You simply install the microcode packages your distro supplies and run::
+You simply install the woke microcode packages your distro supplies and run::

   # echo 1 > /sys/devices/system/cpu/microcode/reload